Crossy147/scala-commons/docs/GenCodec.md

 #### Safely introducing changes to serialized classes (retaining backwards compatibility)

-One must be careful when introducing changes to serialized classes so that serialized representation of old version can be safely deserialized into new version.
+One must be careful when introducing changes to serialized classes so that serialized representation of an old version can be safely deserialized into a new version.

-1. Changing order of fields in case class is always safe, as the order of fields in serialized objects doesn't matter
+1. Changing an order of fields in a case class is always safe, as the order of fields in serialized objects doesn't matter
-1. Adding a field to case class is safe as long as you provide default value for that field.
-Deserializer will use that value if field is missing in the serialized data.
+1. Adding a field to a case class is safe as long as you provide default value for that field.
+Deserializer will use that value if the field is missing in the serialized data.
-1. Changing name of case class field is safe as long as you annotate that field with `@name` annotation containing the old name.
+1. Changing a name of a case class field is safe as long as you annotate that field with a `@name` annotation containing the old name.
-1. Changing the type of case class field is safe as long as you ensure that both old and new type have the same representation.
+1. Changing the type of a case class field is safe as long as you ensure that both old and new type have the same representation.
 The `@transparent` annotation may be useful when changing a type into some type that wraps the original type.
-1. Changing default value of case class field is always safe (i.e. will not crash), but already serialized data will still contain old default value (unless you use `@transientDefault` annotation).
+1. Changing the default value of a case class field is always safe (i.e. will not crash), but already serialized data will still contain the old default value (unless you use `@transientDefault` annotation).
-1. Adding classes or objects to sealed hierarchy is always safe.
+1. Adding classes or objects to a sealed hierarchy is always safe.
-1. Changing name of an object or class in sealed hierarchy is safe as long as you annotate that class/object with `@name` annotation containing the old name.
+1. Changing the name of an object or class in a sealed hierarchy is safe as long as you annotate that class/object with a `@name` annotation containing the old name.